 We all know sleep is important but the majority of us still put it low on the priority list and let other tasks eat into our dreaming hours.
 Aim for 8-10 hours every night to let your body repair itself and prepare for another day.
 The immune system needs those hours to release infection-fighting antibodies and cells while we sleep — these are reduced during periods of insufficient sleep.
 To improve sleep hygiene, try going to bed and waking up the same time each day — our bodies love routine!
 Also, be sure to turn off the laptops, mobiles, TV’s and bright lights at least one hour before bed.
 Instead, enjoy a good book, meditate or take a bath with Epsom salts to wind down and help your body relax and prepare for sleep.

 With extreme disruption across global markets from Brexit, Black Monday and the Covid-19 crisis, marketers who find new ways of working with agility and pace are more likely to thrive and survive during such uncertainty.
-Watch our webinar: Explore the future of B2B marketing trends: agile marketing survey findings and QA to learn more.
+Sign-up for our webinar: Explore the future of B2B marketing trends: agile marketing survey findings and QA to learn more.

 *People who are immunocompromised or elderly are at a higher risk.
 Following this advice does not guarantee reduced risk of infection or recovery aid from Covid-19.